alberto-rota/dasshboard-tui/README.md

 argument to ssh. `exec` hands the process over so the tab dies with the connection, and `wait after command:true` keeps a failed connection on screen instead of flashing the tab shut.

+A local tile with a command of its own is the one that does not `exec`: it is `sh -c 'printf <title>; <cmd>; exec $SHELL'`, so `sh` is still there to start the shell when the command is done and the tab stays a tab you can type in.

 ## Config parsing